ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2024_Autumn/en.md

 ### Stage instructions

 1. Following the Qualifier stage, all players will participate in a phase to form teams, called the *drafting phase*.
 Both divisions will have independent drafting phases.
 All unpicked players will be eliminated from the tournament.
 2. Following the drafting phase, a Swiss stage will be played in both zones, called the *regular stage*.
-Teams from the two divisions will play 6 rounds of the Swiss Round to determine 8 teams each to advance to the knockout round, with the other teams eliminated.
+Teams from the two divisions will play 6 rounds of the Swiss round to determine 8 teams each to advance to the knockout round, with the other teams eliminated.
-3. Following the regular stage, a single elimination stage will be played in both divisions, called *playoffs*.
+3. Following the regular stage, a single-elimination stage will be played in both divisions
-4. All losing teams in playoffs will be eliminated from the tournament and the last team will be the winner.
+4. All teams that lose in the knockout rounds will be eliminated from the tournament and the last team will be the winner.

 ### Drafting phase instructions